rohanpatel747/rpOML/README.md

 Note: Step (2) will clear the CSPICE kernal and reinitialze it everytime it is called.
 Consider this when attempting to use "rpOMLstart();" in functions or subroutines.

-Examples of commonly used functions are shown in the "examples.m" script file.
+Examples of commonly used functions are shown in the "_examples.m" script file.

 ## Library Contents